Abandoned ruins of Soviet space shuttles

 Structural differences

 The two vehicles weren't completely identical, though: under the skin were major structural differences that couldn't be seen at a glance.
-Chiefly, the Shuttle orbiter had its own engines to fly to space and used a large rocket as a fuel tank.
+Chiefly, the shuttle orbiter had its own engines to fly to space and used a large rocket as a fuel tank.
 The Buran orbiter, instead, had no engines and was merely attached to an even larger, full-fledged rocket called Energia.
 This allowed the Russians more flexibility in sending payloads to space.

 A full-scale Energia-M rocket prototype also lies abandoned at the Baikonur Cosmodrome.
 Credit: David de Rueda

-The Buran also had emergency ejects seats for all crew members (absent on the Shuttle) and was free from the specific design flaws that contributed to the destruction of two Shuttles in flight, the Challenger in 1986
+The Buran also had emergency ejects seats for all crew members (absent on the US shuttles) and was free from the specific design flaws that contributed to the destruction of two shuttles in flight, the Challenger in 1986

 and the Columbia in 2003